utdk/simplesamlphp_auth/README.md

 1) Download the module
 2) Uncompress it
-3) Move it to the appropriate modules directory (usually, sites/all/modules)
+3) Move it to the appropriate modules directory (usually, /modules)
 4) Go to the Drupal module administration page for your site
 5) Enable the module
+6) Run the "composer drupal-update" command (see Prerequisites above)
-6) Configure the module (see below)
+7) Configure the module (see below)

 -- CONFIGURATION --